 Leica lenses have a nominal focal length of 51.8mm compared to the Contax’s nominal focal length of 50mm.
 In order for Nippon Kogaku to make lenses to match the Contax’s specifications would have required an alternate lens formula for every lens they made.
 Since the Nikon rangefinder had not yet established itself as a success, Nippon Kogaku decided to stick with their existing Leica based lens formulas, and give them a Contax mount for the Nikon camera.
 This way, if the Nikon rangefinder was a failure, they could continue with established Leica mount lenses.
 As a side note, this proved to benefit Nippon Kogaku during the Korean War, as the first war photographers to discover the Nikon rangefinder were able to easily adapt Nikkor lenses to Leica cameras by modifying the mount.

-The issue with a nominal focal length of 51.8mm versus 50mm means that at infinity, the focal point onto the film plane is identical.
+The difference between a genuine Contax mount lens and a Nikon rangefinder lens is that at infinity, the focal point onto the film plane is identical.
 As you change focus to something closer, a margin of error is introduced that gets worse the closer you get.
 This means that although you could attach a true Contax mount lens to a Nikon rangefinder, only images shot at infinity would be correctly in focus.